djeada/Git-Notes/notes/03_making_changes.md

 git reset index.html
 ```

+This is helpful when you realize that a particular file shouldn't be part of the current commit and needs further modifications.

 II. **Revert Everything to the State of the Last Commit:**

 If you want to discard all changes and revert everything in the working directory and staging area to match the last commit, use the `git reset --hard` command.
 This will remove all uncommitted changes, so use it with caution.